nickoala/telepot/README.md

     ```

 4. On receiving that message, the bot sees that `abcde` is associated with user `123`.
 Telegram `chat_id` can also be extracted from the message.
 Knowing user `123`'s `chat_id`, the bot can send him messages afterwards.

+Telegram website's introduction refers often to "Memcache", by which they only mean a datastore that remembers key-user ID associations.
+In a simple experiment, a dictionary or associative array will do.
+In real world, you may use Memcached (the memory caching software) or a database table.

 **[Deep linking example »](#examples-deep-linking)**